PoisotLab/ms_betacov_mapping/README.md

 coevolutionary theory and most existing ecological frameworks for mapping spillover risk.

-The Geographic Mosaic Theory of Coevolution (GMTC) attempts to explicitly connect microevolutionary dynamics to the macroecology and biogeography of symbiotic interactions [@Thompson2005GeoMos].
+The geographic mosaic theory of coevolution (GMTC) attempts to explicitly connect microevolutionary dynamics to the macroecology and biogeography of symbiotic interactions [@Thompson2005GeoMos].
 The GMTC posits that coevolutionary processes among pairs [@Thompson1994CoePro] or complexes